-In both these cases if your condition doesn’t improve or gets worse even after using over-the-counter creams, visiting a doctor is a must to ensure effective treatment of the infection.
+Whether it’s psoriasis or ringworm, both require timely treatments.
+In case your condition doesn’t improve or gets worse even after using topical creams, visit your doctor to ensure effective treatment for ringworm or psoriasis.